 Depressants can cause side effects such as difficulty concentrating, headaches, upset stomach, fatigue, dizziness, and problems urinating.
 They can also cause symptoms of depression.
 Continued and increased use of depressants can cause people to become irritable, paranoid and even aggressive, even though the initial effect is the opposite.
 Someone who takes depressants regularly will build up a tolerance and need more in order to get the same effects.

 When depressants are used for pain, physical dependence can develop.
 This coupled with increased tolerance can create the potential for addiction.
 Depending on the depressant and the strength, the effects may only last a few hours.
 If someone is using them for pain relief as prescribed by a doctor, he or she may end up taking more than the recommended dosage in order to keep pain at bay.
 Have a friend addicted to depressants?
-Call Legacy Freedom for drug rehabilitation in Raleigh NC.
+Call Freedom Detox for drug rehabilitation in Charlotte NC.

 A stimulant does the opposite of a depressant.
 It increases energy, attention, and alertness.
 It speeds up the body’s processes, including the heart rate and respiratory rate.
 It also raises body temperature and blood pressure.
 It reduces appetite and the need for sleep.